clinnyp/llm-thought-taker/README.md

 ## Architecture

-This projects follows a client-server architecture with apis written on a .NET backend deployed on Azure utilising Clerk to handle Authentication.
+This projects follows a client-server architecture with apis written on a .NET backend deployed on Azure and Next.js frontend on Vercel.
+With Clerk handling Authentication and Neon Serverless Postgres for the database.

 - **The frontend:** Built with React and Next.js and responsible for all the interations and client-side logic.
 - **The backend:** .NET backend app deployed via ci/cd to Azure Web App for Containers via github actions and terraform provisioning.